azertybeth/myLMSC261/README.md

-for software and hardware bundling and pricing formats, from whether or not proprietary or third party software would come preinstalled with the purchase of a personal computer, to initially-closed development ecosystems being opened to third party develops (in the context of Apple's iOS sandbox)
+for software and hardware bundling and pricing formats, from whether or not proprietary or third party software would come preinstalled with the purchase of a personal computer, to initially-closed development ecosystems being opened to third party develops (in the context of Apple's iOS sandbox).

+  d